 Video from the US-based Guttmacher Institute

 Abortion care is part of the wider political economy of healthcare and social provision.
 For example, in the case of Ireland, the legal scholar Ruth Fletcher has argued that Ireland’s refusal to provide abortion care is partly a strategy to outsource healthcare costs abroad and prevent expensive investments in reproductive healthcare infrastructure.
-Abortion-related travel, of course, requires women to pay in private clinics for a healthcare procedure that citizen women can often receive for free (as in the case of Irish women in England).
+Abortion-related travel, of course, requires women to pay in private clinics for a healthcare procedure that citizen women can often receive for free (as has been the case for Irish women in England).
 Restrictions on abortion often force women to pay privately for medical treatments and medications, whether they can legally obtain them at home or must travel across borders.
 This issue has gained attention recently in the UK, where the government has agreed to allow Northern Irish women access to abortion through the National Health Service in England; previously, Northern Irish women had to travel to England and pay privately, although they are UK taxpayers and therefore contributors to the NHS.

 Image from a pro-Choice coalition in Ireland that campaigns to repeal the eighth amendment to the constitution, which criminalizes abortion in all cases except where continuing a pregnancy would result in death to the mother.